JTaisey389/reading-notes/class102.md

 ### *Example of Italisizing text*
-###### The asterisk is used to italizise text and give it some flair.
-Additionally you can *italisize* specific words in a sentace for additional emphasis.
+###### The asterisk is used to italicize text and give it some flair.
+Additionally, you can italicize specific words in a sentence for additional emphasis.
-*This is how you italisize*
+*This is how you italicize*

 ### This is how you create an unordered list
-##### Undordered lists are a great way to organize information within a subject or topic.
-There are multiple symbols that can be used for a list such as: -, +, *.
+##### Unordered lists are a great way to organize information within a subject or topic.
+There are multiple symbols that can be used for a list such as -, +, *.

 This is an unordered list
 - Water plants
 - Feed the venus fly trap
 - Ice cubes for Orchid

 ### This is how you create an ordered list
-##### Numerical list can easily be created by typing in number, and a description.
+##### A numerical list can easily be created by typing in numbers and a description.
 This is an ordered list
 1. The sky is blue
 2. The green waves in the wind
 3. I am on an island

-### This feature is both an H2 header, and a table of contents refrence
+### This feature is both an H2 header, a table of contents reference, and a link to a md.
-The table of contents aslo feature a link to a md.
+The table of contents also features a link to an MD.
 [Name_Of Your_Item_To_Refrence] (name_of_your_md)

 - [Code_102_Refrence_Markdown](class102.md)
 - [Coders Computer](coderscomputer.md)

-### If I want to refrence and image
+### If I want to reference an image
-For image refrences you must have the exlamation point at the begining.
+For image references, you must have the exclamation point at the beginning.

 ![Your_Image_Of_Choice]
 (WebsiteURL_of_the_image)